China's foreign trade increased by 4.9% in the first 11 months, with quality and quantity stable

-In the first 11 months of this year, the total value of China's import and export of goods was 39.79 trillion yuan, a year-on-year increase of 4.9%.
+The total value of China's import and export of goods in the first 11 months of this year was 39.79 trillion yuan, with a year-on-year increase of 4.9%.

-Specifically, in terms of exports, in the first 11 months, electromechanical products with high technical content and added value accounted for nearly 60% of exports.
-Among them, the exports of containers, ships, and motorcycles increased by 108.7%, 65.3%, and 24.8% respectively.
-The import volume of minerals, energy, etc. continued to grow last month, and the import of electronic components, electromechanical products, etc. maintained a relatively fast growth rate, indicating that China's demand is still recovering and the effects of counter-cyclical policies are gradually emerging.
+Exports of electromechanical products with high technical content and added value accounted for nearly 60% of exports in the first 11 months.
+Exports of containers, ships, and motorcycles increased by 108.7%, 65.3%, and 24.8% respectively.
+Import volume of minerals, energy, etc. continued to grow last month.
+Import of electronic components, electromechanical products, etc. maintained a relatively fast growth rate, indicating China's demand is still recovering and the effects of counter-cyclical policies are gradually emerging.

 Analysts said that the strong resilience of external demand, the recovery of overseas demand for electronic products, the "rush to tariffs" of foreign trade merchants to stock up in advance, and the effectiveness of the policy of stabilizing foreign trade, etc., have supported exports.
 China's exports are expected to continue to grow steadily in the coming months.